sarvodaya-network/sarvodaya.eu/library/flosha/nonviolent-economy.md

 ### *Order of Professions*
 Human professions are corresponding to these needs.
 They are either among the basic professions which are serving the fulfillment of our common needs; they are in this sense foundational, we may for this reason also call them primary professions; and there are such professions which are not serving the fulfilment of actual needs, and are non-foundational.
 Many of these may have much value too and are valued by many, if not by all, but they are non-foundational, they are "aufbauend" and in this sense, they are secondary.

+[All above here move down below the elaboration of needs]

 ### *Abstract of Human Needs*
 When we speak of human needs, we speak of needs of human life.
 That which is serving human life is at the same time that through which we live.
 In abstract, there are three fundamental needs of human life:
 * Love